 - A. Boundaries & Exemptions: The Gateway Overlay District (GW-OL) shall apply to all proprieties as indicated on the Official Zoning Map of the City of Franklin.
 All agricultural and single and two-family residential uses shall be exempt from the requirements of this overlay district. - B. Uses: All uses permitted in the underlying district(s) are permitted in the Gateway Overlay District.
-All uses that are special exceptions in the underlying district(s) are special exceptions in the Gateway Overlay District. - C. Development Standards: All development within the boundaries of the Gateway Overlay District shall comply with the following development standards. - Architectural Standards (Facade Walls): A "facade wall" shall be defined as any exterior wall visible from a street (public or private) or other GW-OL zoned property.
+All uses that are special exceptions in the underlying district(s) are special exceptions in the Gateway Overlay District. - C. Development Standards: All development within the boundaries of the Gateway Overlay District shall comply with the following development standards. - 1.
+Architectural Standards (Facade Walls): A "facade wall" shall be defined as any exterior wall visible from a street (public or private) or other GW-OL zoned property.
 All facade walls shall meet the following requirements: - a.
 Exterior Materials: The use of smooth-faced concrete block, untextured smooth-faced tilt-up panels, and standing seam metal panels shall be prohibited.
 The Planning Director shall approve or deny the use of all composite and alternative materials that replicate the appearance and durability of those listed below.
-All facade wall exterior building materials shall be high quality materials, and shall be limited to any combination of the following: - i. brick or face tile; - ii. wood; - iii. native stone; - iv. glass (reflective glass shall be limited to a maximum of 50% of the area of any facade wall on which glass is used); - v. tinted and / or textured concrete masonry units (such as fiber cement panels, split-face block and burnished block); - vi. tilt-up concrete panels that are adorned or textured as to conform to 5.4(C)(1)(a)(v); - vii. architectural pre-cast concrete; and - viii. architectural metal (accents and trim only); standing seam metal is prohibited; and - ix.
-Exterior insulation and finish system, EIFS, (shall be limited to a maximum of 30% of any single façade wall area excluding all windows, doors, and glass construction materials). - b.
+All facade wall exterior building materials shall be high quality materials, and shall be limited to any combination of the following: - i. brick or face tile: - ii. wood: - iii. native stone: - iv. glass (reflective glass shall be limited to a maximum of 50% of the area of any facade wall on which glass is used); - v. tinted and / or textured concrete masonry units (such as split-face block and burnished block); - vi. tilt-up concrete panels that are adorned or textured as to conform to 5.4(C)(1)(a)(v); - vii. architectural pre-cast concrete; and viii. architectural metal. - b.
 Exterior Colors: Exterior facade wall colors shall be low reflectance, subtle, neutral, or earth tones.
 The use of high intensity, primary, metallic, black or fluorescent colors shall be prohibited.
 Building trim and accent areas may feature brighter colors or primary colors.
-Such building trim and accent areas shall not exceed 30% of any single exterior wall area excluding all windows, doors, and glass construction materials.
+Such building trim and accent areas shall not exceed 10% of any single exterior wall area excluding all windows, doors, and glass construction materials.